WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 4 August 2025
 WE FIXED VGA!!!!!!
 Only small changes and we can push this to tock main repo.
 Also took a look on controller and keyboard, implemented a similar incremental branch, but my focus right now is to make sure VGA is live and working.

+## 5 August 2025
+Almost ready for PR push, still need to sort out documenting the whole code.
+Did the same for PS/2 controller.
+I added polling support for the keyboard driver.